grow-graphics/gd/Readme.md

 The project aims to provide as much memory safety as possible for working with the Engine, please open an issue if you determine there to be any issues here.

-## Recommendations

-Start with a main.go file, model your project in Go using structs to represent the world, space or state of your project.
-Go is an excellent language for textual representation.
-Use the `gd` command to launch the Engine's editor when you want to create visual resources for your project.
-The editor is excellent for importing media, managing assets and designing the visual and spatial aspects  of a project.

-**NOTE:** Don't forget to write tests!

 ## Where Do I Find?
 Ctrl+F in the project for a specific `//gd:symbol` to find the matching Go symbol.
 ```